zenrosadira/abap-tbox-dyntab/README.md

 # Dynamic Table

-This is a utility ABAP class that can me helpful to manage and handle dynamic tables.
+This is a utility ABAP class that can be helpful to manage and handle dynamic tables.

 It enables you to create dynamic tables easily, transpose tables by reversing rows and columns, and interact with dynamically created tables to extract rows or columns.

 ## Requirement
 ABAP 7.40+

 ☁️ Cloud Ready

 ## Quick Usage